tanmlh/Self-supervised-Domain-agnostic-Domain-Adaptation-for-Satellite-Images/README.md

 Codes for "Self-supervised-Domain-agnostic-Domain-Adaptation-for-Satellite-Images", url: https://arxiv.org/abs/2309.11109

 1. Configure the dataset:
-   Check how the dataset is organized in ./data folder.
+   Check how the dataset is organized in ./data folder and in each configuration file in ./configures.

 3. Train an image2image network: